Tammi Reiss

-Tammi Reiss (born April 2, 1970) is the head coach of the University of Rhode Island’s women’s basketball team, and a former professional basketball player and American actress.
-She is currently the head coach for the University of Rhode Island.
+Tammi Reiss (born April 2, 1970) is an American college basketball coach, actress and former professional basketball player.
+She is the head coach of Florida women's basketball.
 Reiss is a native of New York state.
-Reiss graduated from the University of Virginia in 1992 with a major in sports management.
+Reiss played for the Virginia Cavaliers and graduated in 1992 with a degree in sports management.
 As a professional, she was chosen in the first round of the first-ever WNBA draft and played for two years with the Utah Starzz.
-She is currently the head coach of the University of Rhode Island Lady Rams basketball team.
+She is formerly the head coach of the University of Rhode Island Lady Rams basketball team.

 Biography

-Reiss was born in New York, and she attended Eldred Central School, a high school in the area.
+Reiss was born in New York, and she attended Eldred Central School, a high school in Highland, Sullivan County, New York, in the Catskills region.
 Reiss began playing on her high school's team as an eighth grader.
 She led Eldred Central to a state championship in 1988, and finished her high school basketball career with 2,871 points scored.
 That total places her, as of 2014, in fifth place among New York state's all-time high school girls' scoring leaders.
 At Eldred Central, Reiss was coached by Ken Bjorn and Frank Kean, with boys' team coach Paul Tylawsky, a former basketball player with a Boston Celtics affiliate, also training her three times a week.

 Reiss became a fan of Magic Johnson, and her dad built her a home basketball court during this period, so that she could hone her skills in a safe environment.

 At Eldred, Reiss established a single-game New York state girls' basketball record by scoring 51 points in one contest.

 Reiss was also an accomplished runner during this period, her achievements in Track and Field including winning the state's Class D cross country championship in 1983.